j-tap/BOs-Daily-Rewards/README.md

 Please report issues over the issue link above.

-## Credits for the 6.x Fabric port
+## 🔁 5.3.0 Fabric port

-Thanks a lot to [KaptainWutax](https://github.com/KaptainWutax) for converting the project to Architectury API to be able to provide a Fabric port.
+Thanks a lot to [KaptainWutax](https://github.com/KaptainWutax) for converting the project to [Architectury][architectury] to be able to provide a Fabric port for 1.20.1.

-Please keep in mind that the 6.x Fabric version is currently in beta and might have some issues.
+Please keep in mind that the 5.3.0 Fabric version is currently in beta for testing and might have limited features and possible bugs.

 ## License